logzio/ezkonnect-server/README.md

 ### getting started
 1. Clone the repo
 2. Run `make server-local` to start the server
-3. Rhe server will be running on `localhost:8080`
+3. The server will be running on `localhost:5050`

 ### API
 **Full API docs can be found [Here](./api.md)**